 Corbridge was the scene of concentrated activity in AD 139–40, when Hadrian's Wall was temporarily abandoned and replaced by the Antonine Wall in Scotland under the emperor Antoninus Pius (reigned AD 138–61).
 Inscriptions show that major buildings, probably granaries, were under construction at this time.
 Traces of the fort granaries have been found beneath the remains of the much later, visible granaries on the site.
 This surge of activity is connected with the fort's role as a supply centre and strategic base on Dere Street, the main road into Scotland.Find out more about excavations at Corbridge

-The Legionary Base from AD 160
+The Legionary Base

 The occupaton of Scotland was short-lived: by AD 160 the Antonine Wall had been given up and Hadrian's Wall had been recommissioned.
 Corbridge now lay a short distance to the rear of the restored frontier Wall.
 It was most likely at this time that the first bridge built by the Romans across the Tyne here, which was probably of timber, was rebuilt as a magnificent stone structure.